davestewart/davestewart-content/content/archive/projects/personal/bill-bunny/index.md

 ## Overview

-Bill Bunny is an in-progress web app to split household bills amongst flat-sharers.
+Bill Bunny was a prototype web app to split household bills amongst flat-sharers.

 It was born out of a solid need from my own experiences of flat-sharing, and extensive research, surveys and analysis of said surveys to discover what flat-sharers actually want and need.